eileenchoe/olive/README.md

 olive

 ## Introduction
 Olive is a static language that complies to JavaScript.
 Olive combines the expressivity and power of Python with the first class support for matrix and array mathematics of languages like Julia and MATLAB.
+Olive's goal is to make programming delightful for data science and numerical computing applications.
+A simple syntax paired with implicit typing reduces the overhead of language-specific syntax and allows the programmer to focus on the content of their programs.

 ## List of Features
 - `.oil` file extension
 - Named and Default Parameters
-- Type inference
+- Strongly, Statically, and Implicitly Typed
-- Static Typing
+- String Interpolation
+- Built in data structures

 ## Examples